openpharma/staged.dependencies/README.md

 ## Example Setup

+A simple example of usage can be found with the [synthetic.cdisc.data](https://github.com/Roche/synthetic.cdisc.data) package and its (upstream) dependency [respectables](https://github.com/Roche/respectables).

-This package can be tested on the following setup of packages.
+This package can also be tested on a more complex setup of packages.
 ![Dependencies.
 Arrow point from upstream to downstream packages](StagedDepsExample.png)

 See https://code.roche.com/maximilian_oliver.mordig/stageddeps.water and the related packages.